envkey/envkey-ruby/README.md

 ## envkey-fetch binaries

 If you look in the `ext` directory of this gem, you'll find a number of `envkey-fetch` binaries for various platforms and architectures.
 These are output by the [envkey-fetch Go library](https://github.com/envkey/envkey-fetch).
-It contains EnvKey's core cross-platform fetching, decryption, redundancy, verification, and web of trust logic.
+It contains EnvKey's core cross-platform fetching, decryption, verification, web of trust, redundancy, and caching logic.
 It is completely open source.

 ## Further Reading